0w9/hardware-recommendation/README.md

 ## Stack

 Building this project, scaling needs to be in mind.
 The main goal is to reduce cost.
 So for the "RAG setup" we can use [LlamaIndex](https://www.llamaindex.ai) locally with [Ollama](https://ollama.com/).
 You can see more [here](https://docs.llamaindex.ai/en/stable/getting_started/starter_example_local/).
+For query we use the same, and to store the info there's a simple Postgre plugin called [pg_vector](https://github.com/pgvector/pgvector).

+The frontend can just be a simple NextJS app using LlamaIndex Typescript.